 It’s rare, no?
 Well, it shouldn’t be.
 Part of our mission to promote sex not stigma involves giving guys the message that there’s nothing shameful about sex toys for men.
 There’s no need to hide them away or whisper about them in secret: they can be as much a part of a healthy sex life as sex toys for women can.
 And that includes solo sex as well as coupled sex.

 Sex toys for men: challenging the stigma We know as well as anyone that this message isn’t always easy to get across.
 The problem with cultural norms is that they’re often deeply ingrained.
 It’s not just a question of putting out a press release that says ‘Sex Toys For Men Are Acceptable – No More Shame Now!’, change takes time.

 Luckily for us (and men everywhere), there are plenty of awesome people out there challenging the stigma surrounding sex toys for men.
 Here are a few of our favourite articles.

 This question’s a rhetorical one, because obviously we think the answer is yes!
 While there are plenty of articles out there which talk about the progress we’re making in terms of embracing male sex toys, many men are still unsure of their status.
 Should they show their partners what they have in their sex toy drawer?
-Is it OK for them to drop massive hints about getting PULSE for Valentine’s Day?
+Is it OK for them to drop massive hints about getting PULSE Sex Toy for Valentine’s Day or Christmas?
 Our answer is hell yes.
 When we’re challenging outdated attitudes, it always takes a few brave souls to speak up and tell their own stories.
-The more who do it, the easier it becomes for the next person to say ‘me too!’
+The more who do it, the easier it becomes for the next person to say ‘we do!’